 (Vou–thó-ma-to)

-Translates to “the bull’s eye” because of the large rose grapes the vine produces.
-This is a rare rose varietal from Santorini that makes an excellent rosé.
+Translates to 'the bull's eye' because of the large pink grapes the vine produces.
+This is a very rare varietal from Santorini that makes an excellent rosé with distinctive character and bright fruit flavors.

 Xinomavro